Unisys Taking Nuclear Regulatory Commission to the Cloud | Enterprise Security Today

 Other large government projects include security for U.S. Customs and Border Protection and data storage for the IRS.

-The government market is clearly a key focus for Unisys.
+The government market -- including local and state agencies as well as federal -- is clearly a key focus for Unisys.
 Earlier this year, the company launched a family of IT services and software called "Digital Government Accelerators," designed to help government agencies make the move to providing digital services more efficiently.

 Unisys is one of the leading systems integrators serving the U.S. Federal Government.
 Others noted by Gartner include Accenture, Deloitte, and PwC, along with HPE, CGI, and IBM.